nxndinisxh/cryptonite_taskphase_nandini/LinuxLunarium/ShellVariables.md

 ## Setting Variables

-Seems like we can also create variables in shell, by simply using <variablename>=<variablevalue> This was the task of the level too: Creating a variable PWN and assigning a value COLLEGE to it.
+Seems like we can also create variables in shell, by simply using "variablename"="variablevalue" This was the task of the level too: Creating a variable PWN and assigning a value COLLEGE to it.

 Flag: `pwn.college{EB_sYO2GUvAuUDrdOw23bWJLpN-.dlTN1QDL0IzN0czW}`